Meet Our Professional Staff

 Security Staff

-Garrett Stewart is a 3rd generation Mainer.
-His grandparents came to Portland during World War II where his grandfather worked for the shipyard.
+Garrett Stewart is a third generation Mainer.
+His grandparents came to Portland during World War II for his grandfather to work for the shipyard.
 Carrying on the family tradition, Garrett was also a shipfitter at Bath Iron Works, retiring in 2020 due to a work-related injury.
-Garrett is a member of the Maine Education Association, the president of the Maine chapter of the A. Philip Randolph Institute, and also serves on the Permanent Commission for the status on Racial, Indigenous and Tribal Populations.
+Garrett is a member of the Maine Education Association, the president of the Maine chapter of the A. Philip Randolph Institute, and he also serves on the Permanent Commission for the status on Racial, Indigenous and Tribal Populations.
 Garrett has a background in law enforcement and security.
-You will find him at TBE every weekend greeting all who come to the door with a big smile and the latest sports stats.
+You will find him at our building every weekend greeting all who come to the door with a big smile and the latest sports stats.